imi-muenster/Fire-B.O.S.S./Readme.md

 The Server will be accessible from the URL `http://[base]/fhir/...`.

 ## REST
-FhirFacade is carefully modeled to be conform to the [FHIR RESTful API](http://hl7.org/fhir/http.html) and the [FHIR Search] (http://hl7.org/fhir/search.html) specifications.
+FhirFacade is carefully modeled to conform to the [FHIR RESTful API](http://hl7.org/fhir/http.html) and the [FHIR Search] (http://hl7.org/fhir/search.html) specifications.
 To understand how this facade operates read those specifications throughout.

 ## Class Generator